 Under Warehouseman at Bradbury and Evans

 In the early hours of Thursday 24 February 1842 Police Constable Fellows from the Bow Street Station House was summoned by Warehouseman Michael Fitzhenry, of the printing firm of Bradbury and Evans.
-Mr Fitzhenry handed into Constable Fellows’ custody a 21 year old by the name of Robert Rowen of 17 Holles Street, Clare Market, London upon a charge of robbery and absconding from his employment.
+Mr Fitzhenry handed into Constable Fellows’ custody a twenty-one year old by the name of Robert Rowen of 17 Holles Street, Clare Market, London upon a charge of robbery and absconding from his employment.
 Robert, whose father was a Printer Compositor, worked as an Under Warehouseman at Bradbury and Evans.
-Married for 2 years he was living in appallingly overcrowded slum conditions with his wife Elizabeth and their young daughter Emma Mary.
+Married for two years he was living in appallingly overcrowded slum conditions with his wife Elizabeth and their young daughter Emma Mary.

 At approximately 1.30am Michael Fitzhenry arrived at their house; Robert was preparing for bed.
 Mr Fitzhenry entered the building and confronted Robert over the robbery.
 Panicked by the sight of his manager, a struggle ensued between the two men.
 Eventually Michael Fitzhenry gained the upper hand, and protesting, struggling and no doubt extremely fearful, Robert was taken with considerable difficulty to the Bow Street Station House.
 A terrified Elizabeth and his mother Mary Ann followed.
 We have no indication of what it was that Robert was accused of stealing from Bradbury and Evans, but if found guilty of the crime after trial it is likely that he would have been sentenced to several months’ hard labour in prison.
 This punishment was extremely harsh and was meant to act as a deterrent.
 It could have taken the form of walking a treadmill for hours at a time; repeatedly moving heavy cannon balls from one pile to another over a set distance; stone breaking; turning a crank handle thousands and thousands of times a day; or oakum picking, which involved separating out strands of tarry rope so that the individual fibres could be reused.
 This was an extremely painful task and caused the prisoners’ hands to bleed heavily.
 As he was taken to the Station House, so many different emotions must have been racing through his mind; fear of imprisonment and losing his job which was the only source of income for his family; and probably shame, his father was a printer who I speculate worked at Bradbury and Evans, his wife, mother and fellow housemates had witnessed his arrest, and his co-workers would all know of his crime.

 As Robert was being led down the passage way into the Station House something was seen to fall from his hands.
 Mr Fitzhenry bent down and picked it up, and discovered to his absolute horror that it was a razor covered with blood.
 A desperate Robert, panicking, terrified of what was to come and seeing no way out, had cut his own throat.
 He was carried into the Station House, in a "dying condition".
-Mr Charles James Snitch, Surgeon to the F Division of the Police, had premises on Catherine Street about a 2 minute walk away from the Station House.
+Mr Charles James Snitch, Surgeon to the F Division of the Police, had premises on Catherine Street about a two minute walk away from the Station House.
 He was sent for immediately and hurried to attend.
 He did what he could, sewing up Robert’s wound, and then ordered that Robert be taken to the recently expanded Charing Cross Hospital in Agar Street.
-Robert was taken the short distance to the hospital, together with his wife and mother, who were absolutely distraught and described as being "in the greatest distress of mind".
+Robert was taken the short distance to the hospital, accompanied by his wife and mother, who were absolutely distraught and described as being "in the greatest distress of mind".
 No-one expected Robert to survive.

 "most abominable and very injurious; I have frequently gone home myself with a severe headache".

 Following the death of Mr Howse around 1842 no more burials took place, however no action was taken regarding the thousands of bodies underneath the Chapel.
 Bizarrely, the Chapel’s new owners turned it into a venue for entertainment.
 A brick floor was laid over the thin wooden floor, a new wooden floor was placed on top, and the Chapel unbelievably re-opened as a "low dancing-saloon".
 A macabre advertising handbill read: Enon Chapel – Dancing on the Dead.
 Admission 3d.
 No lady or gentleman admitted unless wearing shoes and stockings.
 Eventually, after several years, a surgeon from nearby Drury Lane named George Walker, bought the Chapel.
-He spent £100 of his own money having the bodies removed and reburied in a grave in West Norwood Cemetery.
+He spent one-hundred pounds of his own money having the bodies removed and reburied in a grave in West Norwood Cemetery.

 - ^ Morning Post 24 February 1842